alexandraholcombe/pig-latin/README.md

 A webpage to translate user input into pig latin:

-**The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.**
-* Input Example: 4
-* Output Example: 4

 **The program should add ay to a single letter word beginning with a vowel.**
 * Input Example: i